Frequently Asked Questions About Atlantic Cape Adjunct Teaching

 What is the hiring process?

 Human Resources will acknowledge your inquiry.
-The department chairperson will contact you if a suitable opening exists.
+The area coordinator will contact you if a suitable opening exists.
 If a recommendation to hire is made, you will be contacted by Human Resources.
-Class scheduling and course assignments are done by the department chair.
+Class scheduling and course assignments are done by the area coordinator.

 How many classes may I teach as an adjunct instructor?

-Part-time instructors can teach a maximum of nine credits per semester.
-Most courses are three credits and meet one or two times per week for a total of three hours.
+Adjunct instructors can teach a maximum of nine credits per semester.
+Most courses are three credits, and meet one or two times per week for a total of three hours.

 What is the pay rate and pay schedule?

-Beginning in the Fall of the 2007-2008 academic year, the rate will be $575 per credit.
-For senior adjunct instructors (those who apply for and are awarded promotion after four consecutive semesters of teaching) rate will be $605 per credit.
+The pay rate is $587 per credit.
+For senior adjunct instructors (those who apply for and are awarded promotion after four consecutive semesters of teaching) rate is $617 per credit.

 Is an adjunct instructor eligible for benefits?

-No. All class schedules for part-time faculty are contingent upon sufficient enrollment and priority selection by full-time faculty members.
-Every attempt will be made to notify adjunct faculty of schedule changes/cancellations in a timely manner.
+No. All class schedules for adjunct instructors are contingent upon sufficient enrollment and priority selection by full-time faculty members.
+Every attempt will be made to notify adjunct instructors of schedule changes/cancellations in a timely manner.

 Does Atlantic Cape offer support for adjunct instructors?

-The department chairperson would be your direct supervisor and the person to contact for course content questions.
-The Office of Adjunct Development and Faculty Administrative Support provides professional development opportunities, information on policies and procedures, and assistance with student issues, and serves as a liaison between the instructors and the chair and other areas of the college.
+The area coordinator for your division would be your direct contact for course content questions.
+The Office of Academic Affairs provides professional development opportunities, information on policies and procedures, and assistance with student issues.
 Technology training and classroom technical support is also available.